jvincent3/Arcade-Game/README.md

         http://127.0.0.1:8080
       Hit CTRL-C to stop the server
   ```
-  Now you're all set, all you have to do ise to copy one of these url and paste it on your browser.
+  Now you're all set, all you have to do is to copy one of these url and paste it on your browser.

 ## Instructions